Lifesaving Medal: History

 Until the mid-20th century, the Lifesaving Medal was often bestowed upon members of the military; however in recent times the decoration has become somewhat rare.
 This is due primarily to the creation of a variety of additional military decorations that supplant the Lifesaving Medal.
 The United States Navy often issues the Navy and Marine Corps Medal, instead of the Lifesaving Medal, for sea rescues involving risk of life.
 "Military personnel serving on active duty would normally not be recommended for Gold and Silver Lifesaving Medals; however, military personnel may be recommended for a Lifesaving Medal if the act of heroism was performed while the individual was in a leave or liberty status.
 In all other circumstances, a military award should be considered."
 While the Lifesaving Medals may be proffered to, and accepted by, Department of Defense personnel, the Medals are no longer authorized for wear on U.S. military uniforms of the DoD Services (Army, Marine Corps, Navy, Air Force, Space Force).
 Such awards may become part of service records, and used for other purposes, however.

 The U.S. Coast Guard, while an armed force and military service at all times, normally is part of the Department of Homeland Security.
 As such, awards of the DHS may be bestowed directly upon civilians, including U.S. Coast Guard civilian employees and contractors, while recommendations for award of the Lifesaving Medals to U.S. military members will be coordinated with the servicemembers' parent Service; this provides not only notification to the relevant military commanders that their servicemember(s) were involved in a lifesaving event, but allows the opportunity for that commander to award a Service decoration such as the Soldier's Medal, Navy and Marine Corps Medal, Airman's Medal, or Coast Guard Medal, instead of the DHS-awarded Lifesaving Medals.
 Within the Coast Guard, as a non-DoD agency, the gold medal's precedence for wear is immediately following the Coast Guard Medal, while the silver medal's precedence for wear is immediately following the Air Medal.
 However, the appropriate precedence for display—but not wear—of the Lifesaving Medals in other Services is among the category of "Federal Agency personal decorations", directly below the Prisoner of War Medal.

 The Lifesaving Medal is unusual among U.S. medals because it is actually struck from the eponymous precious metal, silver or gold.

-Multiple awards of the Lifesaving Medal are denoted by award stars on the decoration's ribbon and a gold clasp, inscribed with the recipient's name, is worn on the actual medal.
+Multiple awards of the Gold Lifesaving Medal are denoted by a gold bar, while multiple awards of the Silver Lifesaving Medal are denoted by a silver bar.

 Since 1874, more than 600 Gold Lifesaving Medals and more than 1,900 Silver Lifesaving Medals have been awarded.